 Receive an unconditional offer + CAS from the university

-CAS is essential to apply for a visa
+CAS is required for your visa application.

 2